Overview for Dalmatia by Bike and Boat

 Ship for Dalmatia by Bike and BoatGo to top of page

-During the trip you will be based on a modern steel-hulled vessel with a traditional look, offering accommodation in air-conditioned, spacious en-suite cabins with double or twin beds, hair dryer and safety deposit box.
+During the trip you will be based on a ship with a traditional look, offering accommodation in en-suite cabins with double or twin beds.

 Buffet breakfast and either lunch or dinner (as detailed in the itinerary) is included in the package.
 During the cycling legs, we recommend stops at local restaurants where you can taste the local specialities, these meals are not included in the price of the trip.
 There is a possibility to book a Captain’s Dinner, which is paid directly on the spot and is offered by the captain and your tour guide.